Swing Away!

 I thought of this analogy, and I’m sharing it because I think it’s great.

-“Swing away” is a term I heard from the movie Signs, starring Mel Gibson and Joaquin Phoenix, written by M. Night Shamadamadingdong.
-You know his name.
-It was a cool movie about unfriendly aliens coming to our planet and Mel and Joaquin (a former baseball player) battling them.
+“Swing away” is a term I heard from the movie Signs, written by M. Night Shyamalan and starring Mel Gibson and Joaquin Phoenix.
+It’s a suspenseful movie about unfriendly aliens coming to our planet and Mel and Joaquin (a former baseball player) battling them.
 Mel tells Joaquin, “Swing away,” when an alien is in the room with them.
 He swung that bat, and the alien was toast!

-So, if we imagine our woes and worries as unfriendly aliens, and when we allow them into our minds to swing away and knock them out of our consciousness.
-Just imagine swinging a bat at negative and worrisome thoughts, sending them into oblivion and away from you.
-And they can’t affect you anymore.
+So, if we imagine our woes and worries as unfriendly aliens in our minds, we can imagine swinging away and knocking those thoughts out of our consciousness.
+Just imagine swinging a bat at negative and worrisome thoughts, sending them into oblivion where they can’t affect you anymore.
 That’s what being in the present moment is.
 Because in the present moment, we can control our thoughts.

 I used to have a lot of resentment and sorrow in my head, and it made me stuck.
 I couldn’t be creative or feel happiness because I felt tethered to those past memories and how they made me feel, thereby reinforcing the old messages I learned as a child that stayed with me into adulthood.
 I mean, I was not consciously dwelling, but something would trigger the painful memory.
-I would move a decorative box, and it reminded me of an experience I had with my older sister.
-I’m right back there, feeling exactly how I felt at the original time.
-How sad, right?
+My thoughts brought me back to feeling exactly how I felt at the original time.
+I had to learn to swing away and let it go.

-If we think about the “swing away” idea, we can visualize getting rid of negative and self-defeating thoughts and allowing the thoughts we ought to be thinking, like, what’s happening right now in front of me?
+If we think about the “swing away” idea, we can visualize getting rid of negative and self-defeating thoughts and allowing positive thoughts to take their place.

 ><><><><><><><><><><><><